-VERSION CHANGES The programme logo and related communication information is updated as the new Interreg brand design manual has been released following the final instructions from the Commission, p 95.
-7. The word "equipment" was missing from one place for the project management equipment unit cost and has been added, p 87. ~ SME participation has been corrected from being mentioned for PO3 and PO5 to PO4 and PO5, p 46. sion 4 000 0000 corrected to 4 000 000 in Table 2, page 41. version Reference to partner search tool under GBER removed as redundant, p 91.
-98 Scope of the Second level audits for Simplified Cost Options clarified, p 101.
-Change Work package dimension removed as redundant from budget split, p 53.
-O PO3 one output indicator corrected, p 20.
+VERSION CHANGES · 2 Programme Objective 5: second result indicator ("Solutions taken-up or upscaled by organisations") moved to output indicators, p 26-27. - Partner eligibility table added (Table 4), p 45. uo The word "full-time" has been deleted in front of the "project manager", p 48. /ersi The assessment methodology chapter has been updated, p 57-68.
+Change version 1.1 Face-to-face events unit cost (Simplified Cost Option) text updated.
+Numbers in table updated for Finland and Sweden (Table 11).
+Audit trail and payment of the Simplified Cost Option updated, p 89-91.
+The programme logo and related communication information is updated as the new Interreg brand design manual has been released following the final instructions from the Commission, p 95.
+The word "equipment" was missing from one place for the project management equipment unit cost and has been added, p 87.
+Change version 1 -> SME participation has been corrected from being mentioned for PO3 and PO5 to PO4 and PO5, p 46. ersio 4 000 0000 corrected to 4 000 000 in Table 2, page 41. ge < Reference to partner search tool under GBER removed as redundant, p 91. hang Scope of the Second level audits for Simplified Cost Options clarified, p 101.
+U Work package dimension removed as redundant from budget split, p 53.
+PO3 one output indicator corrected, p 20.
 PO5 one output indicator corrected and moved to result indicators, p 26-27.